Leadership and Listening

 Leadership and listening go hand in hand.

-Leaders who lead listen.
+Leaders who lead listen to understand, then to be understood.
 They understand the relationship between leadership and listening.

 What you will find here are my insights from a study that investigates the relationship between effective listening and leadership.